mrndhlovu/soccer-leagues-dashboard/README.md

 ### Fixtures
 * On this table you can see the next upcoming games in the premiere league, also shown is the date the games are set to play.
 * Using the "Pick Match Day" slide, the fixtures table can be rebuilt to show games Finished or Scheduled to play and stating the dates the matches played or will play.
-* On match day the state on the table will change to "InPlay" when a game kicks off, will show "Paused" during half time and "Finished" when a game ends.
+* On match day the state on the table will change to "InPlay" when a game kicks off, will show "Paused" during half time and "Finished" when a game end.
 * The flags show match day wins, losers and draws.
 ```
             Green flag = Winner